 Application for admission must be made through the Graduate School of Public Health Office of Student Affairs.
-The admissions process is highly structured, and includes a required interview.
-Further information is available on the Human Genetics web site.
+To apply to the Genetic Counseling Program, applicants use the SOPHAS Express system.
+The admissions process requires an interview.
+Further information is available on the Human Genetics web site; please see the Genetic Counseling Program section.

 Admission to the Graduate Program in Genetic Counseling requires a bachelor's degree in a discipline related to the biological or behavioral sciences from an accredited college or university with a minimum quality point average (GPA) of 3.0.
-The General Graduate Record Examination (GRE) scores for the verbal, quantitative and analytical tests must be supplied with the application for admission and should be above the 70th percentile in each of these three areas.
-The preferred undergraduate background includes courses in each of the following: genetics, organic chemistry, general biochemistry, calculus, statistics, and a behavioral or social science.
+The General Graduate Record Examination (GRE) scores for the verbal, quantitative and analytical tests must be supplied with the application for admission and in general, should be above the 70th percentile in each of these three areas.
+Required undergraduate courses include: genetics, organic chemistry, general biochemistry, calculus, statistics, and a behavioral or social science.
 Prior to admission, student applicants are encouraged to volunteer at clinical genetic centers and/or at an agency that would offer opportunity to gain experience working with individuals in a crisis situation.
 Applicants also need to demonstrate a robust understanding of the genetic counseling profession.